ADD CONDITION

 Keep the patch out of reach of children and pets, avoid contact with eyes and mucous membranes, and do not use it with heating pads or other topical analgesics.

-What should I do if I swallow the Menthol 5% Patch?
+What should I do if I accidentally swallow the patch?

 If swallowed, seek medical help or contact a Poison Control Center immediately.